 Please contact the Veterans Coordinator for information.
 A copy of your Military Orders will be required.

-Veterans Satisfactory Academic Progress Policy
+Veterans Satisfactory Academic Policy (SAP)

 The term "veterans" refers to students eligible for and receiving VA Education Benefits and/or State of Illinois tuition assistance programs.
 Evaluations are made at the end of each semester to determine a student's progress toward a specified degree or eligible certificate.
 A student is considered to be making satisfactory progress if his/her Grade Point Average complies with the following GPA Requirements.

-Additionally, a student must meet Joliet Junior College's Academic Standards of Progress.
+Additionaly, a student must meet Joliet Junior College's Academic Standards of Progress.

 Minimum Cumulative GPA Requirements